Science

 Study 2: Flourish reduced anxiety and depression (n = 1,137)

-Additional benefits included accelerated reductions in loneliness, preserved academic self-efficacy, and greater resilience compared with controls.
+Results broadly replicated the core findings of Study 1.
+Furthermore, Flourish further demonstrated protective effects against increases in depression, anxiety, and stress among lower-risk students, and reductions in depression and anxiety symptoms among higher-risk students—consistent with its role as a preventive, upstream intervention.
 Notably, effects strengthened over time rather than appearing immediately — consistent with a cumulative wellbeing scaffold rather than a short-term mood intervention.
 No serious adverse events attributable to the intervention were observed, and crisis detection and referral protocols functioned as intended.

 Source: Cachia, J. Y. A., Pu, W., Liao, C., Keijsers, M., & Zhao, X. (under review).
 Compassion without dependency: Design principles for compassionate AI and a large randomized controlled trial.
 (Manuscript currently under peer review.)